Lanzhou-J/Lanzhou-J.github.io/_posts/2021-11-22-DevOps-01-Linux.md

   - `grep -v ^# /etc/inittab` will eliminate all the lines that start with #

 ## 4.4 Help command
+- man:
+  - use: `man [command or config files]`
+  - function: get help info
+  - e.g. `man ls`
+  - e.g. `man services` equal to more /etc/services
+  - reading mode is similar to `more`, f, b, up, down, q (space to change page, Enter to continue reading line by line)

+- whatis:
+  - `whatis ls`
+  - `whatis ifconfig`
+  - function: get short command introduction

+- apropos:
+  - `apropos services`
+  - `apropos inittab`
+  - function: can read intro of config files

+- help:
+  - function: can check Shell language grammar & get Shell commands
+  - e.g. `help if`

+- help option: `--help`
+  - use this after commands if you don't want to read intro but want to know more about options

 ## 4.5 User management command
+- useradd:
+  - function: add new users
+  - e.g.`useradd lz`
+  - permission: root

+- passwd:
+  - function: set password
+  - e.g. `passwd lz`

+- who:
+  - function: check how many users are logging in

+- w:
+  - function: check detailed info of log-in users

 ## 4.6 Zip/Unzip command

 ## 4.7 Network command